Dil Ka Kya Kasoor: Plot

 Rajesh tells Shalini that he will only arrange her marriage to Arun if Arun reaches a status in society comparable to theirs.
-Shalini knows that Arun is a good singer because he often sings at college functions and decides to confess her love when Arun becomes what he deserves as she neither wanted to make her love bondage for Arun nor wanted to go against her brother.
+Shalini knows that Arun is a good singer because he often sings at college functions and decides to confess her love when Arun becomes what he deserves as she neither wants to make her love a bondage for Arun nor wants to go against her brother.
 She tells her friend, Madhu, to use her money to start up a music/stage production company and indirectly encourages Arun to become a singer.
-She starts writing songs for Arun Kumar (without publishing them elsewhere), but still prefers to remain anonymous.
-Arun gets these songs from an editor, Mr. Verma, who tells him that these songs are written by a girl called Seema (who wishes to stay anonymous).
-Through her songs, Arun becomes popular and wealthy in a short while and wants to express his gratitude by meeting her, but Mr. Verma maintains Seema's anonymity, allowing Arun to correspond via letters.
+She starts writing songs for Arun Kumar (without publishing those elsewhere) but still prefers to remain anonymous.
+Arun gets these songs from an editor, Mr. Verma, who tells him that these songs are written by a girl called Seema (Shalini/Divya Bharti - who wishes to stay anonymous).
+Through her songs, Arun becomes popular and wealthy in a short while and wants to express his gratitude by meeting her.
+However, Mr. Verma maintains Seema's anonymity, allowing Arun to correspond via letters.

-Finally, Shalini's brother is ready to get her married to (a very successful) Arun, and also announces his intention to Shalini.
+Finally, Shalini's brother is ready to get her married to (a very successful) Arun Kumar (Prithvi), and also announces his intention to Shalini.
 But they soon find out that Arun has married the principal's daughter, Meena.
-The marriage was not the culmination of any romance, rather the apt thing to do when the principal, who was a mentor to Arun, suddenly died, leaving his lone daughter behind without any support.
+The marriage was not the culmination of any romance, but rather the apt thing to do when the principal, who was a mentor to Arun, suddenly died, leaving his lone daughter behind without any support.

 Shalini then decides to remain unmarried for the rest of her life.
-However due to her love being remained unrequited and the heartbreak caused by it her health gradually deteriorates and she is hospitalized due to patches detected in her lungs.
-Mr. Verma tells Arun that Seema is in the hospital and about to die.
+However, due to her love remaining unrequited and the heartbreak caused by it, her health gradually deteriorates and she is hospitalized due to patches detected in her lungs.
+Mr. Verma tells Arun that Seema (shalini?DIvya) is in the hospital and about to die.
 He goes to the hospital, only to find out that Seema is none other than Shalini.
-He tells her wife about Shalini and they go to the hospital together, where Arun symbolically accepts Shalini as his wife (on being encouraged by Meena), but Shalini soon passes way.
-A daughter is born to the pregnant Meena, who's named Seema, to honor the memory of Shalini.
+He tells his wife about Shalini and they go to the hospital together, where Arun symbolically accepts Shalini as his wife Meena (on being encouraged by Meena), but Shalini soon passes away.
+A daughter is born to the pregnant Meena, who is named Seema to honor the memory of Shalini.